-- (1) Except for the Chairperson, any Councillor or person who addresses a Council meeting may stand and must direct all remarks through the Chairperson unless granted an exemption by the Chairperson. - (2) Any person addressing the Chairperson should refer to the Chairperson as: - (a) Madam, Mrs, Ms, or Miss and then Mayor or Deputy Mayor; - (b) Mr. Mayor or Deputy Mayor; - (c) Madam, Mrs, Ms, or Miss and then Chairperson; or - (d) Mr. Chairperson, as the case may be. - (3) All Councillors, other than the Mayor, should be addressed as Councillor and then the Councillor's surname. - (4) All Officers should be addressed as Mrs., Ms., Miss or Mr and then the Officer's surname except the Chief Executive Officer who shall be addressed by his or her title.
+- (1) Except for the Chairperson, any Councillor or person who addresses a Council meeting may stand and must direct all remarks through the Chairperson unless granted an exemption by the Chairperson. - (2) Any person addressing the Chairperson should refer to the Chairperson as: - (a) Mayor or Deputy Mayor; or - (c) Chairperson. - (3) All Councillors, other than the Mayor, should be addressed as Councillor and then the Councillor's surname. - (4) All Officers should be addressed as the Officer's first name except the Chief Executive Officer who shall be addressed by their title.